gitleaks/gitleaks-action/README.md

 ## Questions

 ### Do I need a license key?
-If you are scanning repos that belong to [an organization account](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations), you will need to obtain a license key.
-You can obtain a [free "Trial" license key](https://gitleaks.io/products.html) for scanning unlimited repos for up to 2 weeks.
-Scanning repos after the trial license has expired requires a paid license.
+If you are scanning repos that belong to [an organization account](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations), you will need to obtain a [free license key](https://gitleaks.io/products.html)

 If you are scanning repos that belong to [a personal account](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts), then no license key is required.

 ### How do I get a license key?

-You can visit [gitleaks.io](https://gitleaks.io/products.html) to sign up for a free trial license key for unlimited repo scanning for up to 2 weeks, or choose from a paid tier to enable scanning after the trial license has expired.
+You can visit [gitleaks.io](https://gitleaks.io/products.html) to sign up for a free license key.
+Clicking "Sign Up" will take you to a google form where you will need to supply name, email, and company.
+An email with a license key will show up shortly after submission.

 ### Can I use a custom gitleaks configuration?